perangusta/emobility-i18n/README.md

 You can think of this as a reversed version of `I18n::Backend::Cascade` as it's removing parts from the begining of the key.

+### Global Scope Prefix

+The `GlobalScopePrefix` module is similar to the `GlobalScope` module but just prepends a scope to **every key** that gets translated without the "reverse cascade".

 ### Key Prefix

 The `KeyPrefix` module allows to pass a key prefix to i18n lookups.
 We use this together with `GlobalScope` to facilitate proper cascades without deeply nesting translations while still allowing for easy scoping/grouping translations for developers.
 See usage example below.